-The Bouvier Des Flandres is a powerful-looking dog bred to work in farms.
-It originated from the European region of Flanders, Belgium.
+The Bouvier des Flandres is a powerful-looking dog bred to work on the farm.
+It originated in the European region of Flanders, Belgium.
 This working dog breed's heritage is highly-prized that in Belgium, a Bouvier cannot possibly win a title if it has not proven itself as a working dog.
-Bouviers have rough double coats that are thick and can withstand extreme temperatures.
+The Bouvier has a rough double coat that is thick and can withstand extreme temperatures.
 Its coat can also be quite high-maintenance.
-Bouviers weigh 60 to 80 pounds and stand 56 to 71 centimetres.
+The Bouvier weighs 60–80 pounds and stands 56–71 centimetres.

-The origins of the Bouvier Des Flandres can be traced all the way to Belgium.
-It was bred as a herding dog, working in farms pulling carts and herding cattle.
-Its ancestry is unknown but is believed to be from the early sheepdogs such as the Dutch Griffon and the Barbet.
+The origins of the Bouvier des Flandres can be traced all the way to Belgium.
+It was bred as a herding dog to work in farms pulling carts and herding cattle.
+Its ancestry is unknown, but it is believed to be from the early sheepdogs such as the Dutch griffon and the barbet.

-In World War II, The Bouvier almost went extinct as they were utilised as a service dog, messenger, sentry and search dog for ammunition and mines.
+In World War II, the Bouvier almost went extinct as it was utilised as a service dog, messenger, sentry, and search dog for ammunition and mines.
 The Bouvier was brought to the United States in the 1920s.
-The AKC recognised the Bouvier Des Flandres as a breed in 1929 and the American Bouvier des Flandres Club formed in 1963.
+The AKC recognised the Bouvier des Flandres as a breed in 1929 and the American Bouvier des Flandres Club formed in 1963.

-Today, the Bouvier Des Flandres is a popular choice as a family pet because of its magnificent looks and gentle natures.
+Today, the Bouvier des Flandres is a popular choice as a family pet because of its magnificent looks and gentle nature.

-Grooming a Bouvier Des Flandres is a bit challenging since its dense coat is high-maintenance.
-It has lose hairs that most of the time get caught in their coats, which results in matting.
+Grooming a Bouvier des Flandres is a bit challenging since its dense coat is high-maintenance.
+It has loose hairs that usually get caught in its coat, which results in matting.
 Weekly brushing and combing are needed to keep it tidy and clean.
-In addition, the coat must be trimmed every 3 to 5 weeks especially if it is to be a show dog.
+In addition, the coat must be trimmed every three to five weeks especially if it is to be a show dog.
 If you're not confident to trim your Bouvier, go to a professional groomer.
-Bouviers have strong nails that must be trimmed to avoid overgrowth that may lead to splitting or cracking.
-Don't forget to clean the ears to avoid wax build-up or debris getting stuck causing infection.
+The Bouvier has strong nails that must be trimmed to avoid overgrowth, which may lead to splitting or cracking.
+Don't forget to clean the ears to avoid wax build-up or debris getting stuck that might cause an infection.
 For oral health, make sure to brush its teeth on a regular basis.

-protective and are quick to alert owners when there are new people around.
-These characteristics make Bouviers great watchdogs.
-They might be a bit aloof with strangers but not to the point of exhibiting aggressive behaviour.
+The Bouvier is protective and is quick to alert owners when there are new people around.
+These characteristics make the Bouvier a great watchdog.
+It might be a bit aloof with strangers, but not to the point of exhibiting aggressive behaviour.

-Bouviers are great for first-time owners because they are an eager-to-please dog breed, making them easy to train.
-They have no trouble getting along with children and other animals especially if they've been associated since young.
-Although they are good with children, supervision is still necessary since their large size can easily knock over small ones.
+The Bouvier is great for first-time owners because it is an eager-to-please dog breed, making it easy to train.
+It has no trouble getting along with children and other animals especially if they've been associated since young.
+Although it is good with children, supervision is still necessary since its large size can easily knock over small ones.

-Like any other dog, Bouviers need to socialise early to ensure they can navigate any environment without trouble.
+Like any other dog, the Bouvier needs to socialise early to ensure that it can navigate any environment without trouble.

-A typical serving of an adult Bouvier Des Flandres is 3 to 5 cups of high-quality dog food daily that is divided into two meals to avoid bloating.
+A typical serving for an adult Bouvier des Flandres is three to five cups of high-quality dog food daily that is divided into two meals to avoid bloating.
 Don't count too much in online references as they are simply guides.
-Check with your veterinarian to determine the type of food, the amount and frequency when it comes to feeding your Bouvier.
+Check with a veterinarian to determine the type of food, the amount, and frequency when it comes to feeding your Bouvier.

-As a rough guide, a typical calorie needs of adult Bouvier, weighing 70 pounds, per day:
+As a rough guide, here is the typical calorie needs of an adult Bouvier, weighing 70 pounds, per day:

 One thing to remember in feeding a Bouvier puppy is to choose food that will not hasten its growth, or it may develop skeletal issues.
-Highly recommended is superior holistic grain-free dog food such as real meat (e.g. lamb, chicken, turkey, beef, or bison).
-Steer clear from food with cheap fillers, sweeteners and artificial flavours.
-Another crucial nutritional requirement is taurine for healthy heart, calcium and phosphorus for strong teeth and bones.
+Highly recommended is a superior, holistic, grain-free dog food that has real meat (e.g., lamb, chicken, turkey, beef, or bison).
+Steer clear from food with cheap fillers, sweeteners, and artificial flavours.
+Another crucial nutritional requirement is taurine for a healthy heart, and calcium and phosphorus for strong teeth and bones.